 - Read Workplace Guidelines for the Prevention of Musculoskeletal Injuries (PDF, 5.9MB)

-The first step in an assessment is to complete the Computer Workstation Self Setup E-Tool.
+If you think you need and ergonomic assessment, the first step is to complete the Computer Workstation Self Setup E-Tool.

-If you are at a smaller workplace and don’t have an in-house ergonomic assessor, your supervisor will try to find another ministry assessor or local assessor.
+If you're at a smaller workplace and don’t have an in-house ergonomic assessor, your supervisor will find another ministry assessor or local assessor.